-How Much Time will the Inspection Take?
+How Much Time Will the Inspection Take?

 Inspections are completely dependent on the level of cleaning and the significance of the indications found.
-If a piece of equipment has been thoroughly cleaned and is defect free, the inspection is a relatively quick and low-cost service that can provide information and documentation to support required inspection intervals.
+If a piece of equipment has been thoroughly cleaned and is defect-free, the inspection is a relatively quick and low-cost service that can provide information and documentation to support required inspection intervals.
 Poor cleaning, extensive damage, and limited access can double or triple inspection costs in some cases.
-The best way to estimate the time an inspection will take is to consider the age of the equipment, the findings from the previous inspection and to hire contractors that are experienced with the required tasks.
-Recon cost estimates will be based on average time for required tasks unless documentation or previous findings are provided.
+The best way to estimate the time an inspection will take is to consider the age of the equipment, the findings from the previous inspection, and to hire contractors that are experienced with the required tasks.
+Recon cost estimates will be based on the average time for required tasks unless documentation or previous findings are provided.

 What are the surface requirements for UT Scanning?